TALK TO SALES

 How to overcome this challenge

 Don't be the last insurance broker to hop on the bandwagon.
-Reassess your business model and learn how to leverage online access.
-Several companies have already adopted cloud computing and artificial intelligence to improve their processes.
+Reassess your business model and learn how to leverage technology platforms.
+Several health insurance companies have already adopted cloud computing and artificial intelligence to improve their processes.

-In addition to educating your clients in the traditional ways, you could also share videos, guides, and infographics to help make the health insurance world less intimidating.
-Plus, this goes hand-in-hand with providing the type of customer service that builds trust and rapport with your clients.
+In addition to educating your clients in the traditional ways, try giving them a positive digital experience.
+You can share videos, guides, and infographics to help make the health insurance world less intimidating.
+Plus, this goes hand-in-hand with providing exceptional customer service that builds trust and rapport with your clients.

 4. Protecting health information